Are LEDs the Future? Energy Savings with LED Lighting

 - What is the difference between an incandescent lamp and a light-emitting diode?

 - Can you confirm whether LEDs are a good choice for traffic signals?

 - What other applications for LEDs can you find besides traffic signals?

-To read more about various LED products, see some cool pictures of applications, and read interesting case studies and white papers, go to the following website:
+To read more about various LED products, see some cool pictures of applications, and read interesting case studies:

 For a simple explanation of how LEDs work, read the following entries:

 - Wikipedia Contributors.
 (2008).
 Light-emitting diode.
 Wikipedia: The Free Encyclopedia.
 Retrieved March 18, 2008.

 - Harris, T. (2008).
 How Light Emitting Diodes Work. howstuffworks.
 Retrieved March 18, 2008.